arcticleo/reso_syndication_legacy/README.md

 # RETS Data

 The rets_data gem provides models and data import based on the National Association of REALTORS(R) RETS syndication format for exchange of real estate listing data, as defined by the Real Estate Standards Organization.
+Supports AWS SQS (Simple Queue Service) for queuing and parallel processing for fast import of large data sets.

 Read more here:
 http://www.reso.org/schemas-for-syndication